myTerminal/slide-gazer/README.md

 ## To-do

-* Touch gestures for mobile devices
-* "Slide-seek" to be able to jump to a specific slide
+* 'Slide-seek' to be able to jump to a specific slide
 * Support for less-smart web browsers